mshobanke/Optimal-Decision-Making-for-Mutilagent-Systems/Readme.md

 ---
 This project aims to develop a Deep Reinforcement Learning (DRL) solution to optimize maintenance actions and decision-making in multi-agent systems.
 Each system is assumed to operate in a decentralized and independent manner, relying solely on its local observation of the environment.
 The environment consists of three distinct state spaces: Operational, Planned Maintenance, and Corrective Maintenance.

 To simulate interactions between agents and their environment, we construct a discrete-time Markov chain using historical data from the equipment.
 The performance of the proposed DRL network is benchmarked against a baseline Value Iteration Model derived from Dynamic Programming.
 At a minimum, the DRL approach should produce an optimal policy that matches the performance of the Value Iteration algorithm applied independently to each agent.
-Some other criteria to be observed are convergence speed (in seconds).
+Some other criteria to be observed are convergence speed (in seconds) and result reproducibility.

 ## Method
 ---